-The aim of the Low Line competition is to develop a unifying vision and strategy to inform the delivery of greening and biodiversity enhancements along and adjacent to the Low Line, that can help support social, environmental and economic well-being, and can be implemented organically over time as the Low Line route evolves.
+The aim of the Low Line competition was to develop a unifying vision and strategy, to inform the delivery of greening and biodiversity enhancements along and adjacent to the Low Line, that could help support social, environmental and economic well-being.
+This can also be implemented organically over time as the Low Line route evolves.

 The initial phase of the competition invited teams of architects, landscape architects, designers, ecologists and other design-related disciplines to submit designs anonymously, in digital format only.
 Five concept designs were then shortlisted for further development.

 The evaluation panel included Lisbet Rausing, Founder of Lund Trust; Graham Morrison, Partner at Allies and Morrison, as the RIBA Adviser, and Adam White, President of the Landscape Institute.

 The Low Line was developed through a group of initial partners including Better Bankside, Team London Bridge, Blue Bermondsey, Southwark Council, the Arch Company and Borough Market, who are steering the initial scoping, planning and communication of the project.
 The Low Line name was coined by Southwark resident David Stephens.

 Following an anonymous second phase, the winning concept, 'The Low Line Commons', was selected.
 This was conceived by PDP London architects, working alongside Macfarlane + Associates landscape architects; Greengage sustainability consultants, and Studio 4215 environment consultants.